sinecoug/chauffeur_tracker/docs/reference/schedules-get-schedule-by-property.md

 For example, to return drivers who are scheduled to drive *Molly*, query the property `passenger` to filter responses.

-Assumption: to return the correct driver, you must know the property to query.
+Assumption: to return the correct schedule, you must know the property to query.

 ## URL

-Commit: Commit: new tutorials
-Commit: tutorials

-Commit: Initial key tutorial

-Create new tutorial: how-to-get-a-drivers-schedule.md

-Update how-to-get-a-drivers-schedule.md

-Commit: updated db source for testing purposes

-Update index.md

-Update how-to-get-a-drivers-schedule.md

-Commit: updated drivers-related files

-Refining drivers resource topics

-Update drivers-update-driver-by-property.md

-Commit: drivers UPDATE topic tweaks

-Commit: schedules resource file updates

-Commit: new Tutorial topic

-Adding new tutorial: how-to-enroll-a-driver.md

-Update index.md